artemiosdev/Swift-Manual-my-notes/Auto Layout.md

 ### Stack Views And Layout Priorities

-When creating the same layout in code, we can set the layout priorities when creating the image view and labels (see sample code: StackProfilev2):
+layout in code

 1. The default content hugging priority when creating image views and labels in code is defaultLow (250).
 When we create the name label property in the view controller we need to increase the vertical content hugging priority to 251:

 ```swift
 private let nameLabel: UILabel = {